Supreme Revolutionary Council (Somalia)

 The Supreme Revolutionary Council (SRC; Gollaha Sare ee Kacaanka, المجلس الثوري الأعلى, Consiglio Rivoluzionario Supremo) was the governmental body that ruled Somalia from 1969 to 1976.

+In 1980, a state of emergency was declared and the SRC was reinstated.

 History

-Assassination of President and Coup D'Etat
+Assassination of President and coup d'état

 On 15 October 1969, while paying a visit to the northern town of Las Anod, Somalia's then President Abdirashid Ali Shermarke was shot dead by one of his own bodyguards.
 His assassination was quickly followed by a military coup d'état on the afternoon of 21 October 1969 (the day after his funeral), in which the Somali Army seized power without encountering armed opposition.
 The putsch was spearheaded by Major General Mohamed Siad Barre, who at the time commanded the army.

+Establishment of Revolutionary Council

-Alongside Barre, the Supreme Revolutionary Council (SRC) that assumed power after President Sharmarke's assassination was led by Lieutenant Colonel Salaad Gabeyre Kediye, General Mohamed Ainanshe Guleid and Chief of Police Jama Korshel.
+Alongside Barre, the Supreme Revolutionary Council (SRC) that assumed power after President Sharmarke's assassination was led by Lieutenant Colonel Salaad Gabeyre Kediye, General Mohamed Ainanshe Guled and Chief of Police Jama Korshel.
 Shortly afterwards Barre became the head of the SRC.

 The SRC renamed the country the Somali Democratic Republic, arrested members of the former civilian government, banned political parties, dissolved the parliament and the Supreme Court, and suspended the constitution.
 Essentially a military junta, the SRC became the de facto executive government and consisted of 25 almost exclusively military officials.
 The SRC took over all the duties of the President, the National Assembly and the Council of Ministers through the proclamation of the Law Number 1.
 The old constitution nominally remained under perpetual suspension until the SRC later repealed it in 1970.